Lose some, win some

 Legumes

-Rich in fiber and protein, legumes help support digestion and long-lasting fullness.
-Higher legume intake has been associated with a lower body weight.
+Legumes are high in fiber and protein, and they support digestion, fullness, and heart health.
+A higher legume intake is associated with a lower body weight.

 • Chickpeas